DiegoCarlos2022/MGMT-58600/README.md

 # MGMT-58600
-PPT of final picked from Coursera
+PPT of final project picked from Coursera